oMarquess/WinOps-Submission/README.md

 ### Support
 For support, email us at winops@example.com or file an issue in this repository.

+### NOTE:
+Always monitor the command interface as some events may be running silently in the background especially in a cpu environment.

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.